 Welcome Home.
 The Spicer Building

 Steeped in well over a hundred years of history, this Norfolk landmark is now getting the transformation it deserves.
-Expect the best in show and finishes when deciding to call The Frank Spicer home.
+Expect the best in show and finishes when deciding to make your home in The Spicer Building.

-Offering 14 units with one and two bedrooms to choose from, no two spaces are alike, however each has its own character and poise showcasing natural light, and all the creature comforts with a nod to the past.
+Offering 14 units with one or two bedrooms , while no two spaces are alike, each has its own character showcasing natural light, plus all the creature comforts with a nod to the past.

 Apply Now